syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ```
 <br />

 Next build your Docker image.
-First lets give the Docker image a name.
-If you
+First lets give it a name.
+If you are not using
-are not using `KinD` you may need to push the image later on, in that case
+`KinD`, you may need to push the image later on, in that case change the name to
-change the name to one suitable for your registry, e.g. if you use Dockerhub
+one suitable for your registry, e.g. if you use Dockerhub
 `my-dockerhub-username/jenkins-request-pipeline:dev`

 ```bash